scholarslab/digitalpedagogy-draft/praxis.md

 ### Vision Statement: How do you envision or understand “praxis” and its
 relation to pedagogy?

-### Scholarly rationale and criteria for selections: why were the
-specific curated resources selected?
-How did you approach selection?
+Praxis, as we understand it and practice it in our day-to-day academic work, is generally less concerned with end products, and more concerned by the *process* in which things are made, and the manner in which they are made.
+More specifically, we see praxis as the process of making to realize, expose, critique, and generate theoretical/ideological concepts.
+We find four particularly useful applications of praxis.

+* **Praxis as an embodiment of an idea.** Set out to make or do something that embodies an existing theory or idea.
+* **Praxis as teacher/illuminator of an idea.** In the process of making or doing something, reveal and learn theoretical/intellectual. concepts.
+* **Praxis as critic of an idea.** In the process of making or doing something, challenge or question existing concepts.
+* **Praxis as genesis of an idea.** In the process of making or doing, devise a new theory or idea.

+### Praxis and Our Pedagogy

+Almost everything we do—our internal projects, our collaborations with faculty, our graduate fellowships and training opportunities—features praxis as a central concern and goal.
+We more interested in making people, not tools, and in that endeavor we almost always emphasize learning *how* to do something and *why* to do something, and not merely make things for people.
+Praxis is a central tenent of the ethos of the Scholars' Lab and  for nearly all our interactions with collaborators.

+We have two graduate fellowship programs where we emphasize the importance of praxis in humanities work: Digital Humanities Fellowship and Praxis Program Fellowship.
+Our Digital Humanities Fellowship gives students

+Similarly, our Praxis Program reimagines graduate training in the humanities for the demands of the digital age.

+Our students are typically humanities graduate students, and with a few exceptions are PhD students who have yet to advance.
+With both of these programs, we're less concerned with finished, polished products, and more concerned with ensuring that the process of making is instructive.

+We feel it is especially important to nurture an environment that encourages praxis.

+### Rationale and Criteria

+Our approach in selecting resources involved three broad requirements:
+First, we decided to select publicly available, open access resources.
+Praxis seems most successful when as many impedements to development and process are removed.

-* We wanted to feature a range of resources: Syllabi that discuss, organize, and present praxis to students; Lessons that detail process behind a particular praxis assigment and possible outcomes; Project showcases that demonstrate completed assigments and reflections on those assigments, or elaborate on the tools and process that go into making a particular project; Articles that reflect and elaborate on the importance of praxis for teaching and learning.
+Second, we wanted to include a range of resources: Syllabi that discuss, organize, and present praxis to students; Lessons that detail process behind a particular praxis assigment and possible outcomes; Project showcases that demonstrate completed assigments and reflections on those assigments, or elaborate on the tools and process that go into making a particular project; Articles that reflect and elaborate on the importance of praxis for teaching and learning.
+It was important to us to include resources ranging in application and type, to show that considerations of praxis can be addressed in a variety of formats.

-* We wanted to feature resources that demonstrate the interconnected, symbiotic relationships between praxis and theory.
-All of these resources highlight this importance; that neither can or should exist in isolation, and exploring one should necessarily mean exploring the other.
-* We wanted to feature resources that do a particularly good job demonstrating that the best way to learn the value of praxis is by **acutally doing praxis**.
-These resources do not just talk about the importance of praxis in the abstract; They all
+Third, we felt it important to select resources that demonstrate the interconnected, symbiotic relationships among praxis, theory, and product.
+All of these resources highlight this importance: that none can or should exist in isolation, and exploring one should necessarily mean exploring the others.
+In particular, we feature resources that succeed in demonstrating that the best way to learn the value of praxis is by *acutally engaging in praxis*.
+These resources do not just talk about the importance of praxis in the abstract; They all provide examples of praxis in action.
-* We wanted to select publicly available, open access resources.

-### Why teach praxis now?
-Important issues?
+### Why Teach Praxis

-### Particular intersections with your pedagogical philosophy: How and
-where do you teach issues related to this keyword?
-What are learning outcomes?
-What resources do you use?
-What are our students' backgrounds, interests, or investments?
+[Add text.]

 ## Curated Pedagogical Resources (ten resources, each with metadata, a screenshot, and a 150-word annotation)